grnet/synnefo/snf-docs/cyclades-admin-guide.rst

 This guide covers the following:

 Architecture
-    Node types needed for a complete deployment of asterias, and their roles.
+    Node types needed for a complete deployment of cyclades, and their roles.
 Throughout this guide, `node` refers to a physical machine in the deployment.
 Installation
-    The installation of services and synnefo software components for a working deployment of asterias, either from source packages or the provided packages for Debian Squeeze.
+    The installation of services and synnefo software components for a working deployment of cyclades, either from source packages or the provided packages for Debian Squeeze.
 Configuration
-    Configuration of the various software components comprising an asterias deployment.
+    Configuration of the various software components comprising an cyclades deployment.
 Upgrades/Changelogs
-    Upgrades of existing deployments of asterias to newer versions, associated Changelogs.
+    Upgrades of existing deployments of cyclades to newer versions, associated Changelogs.

-.. _asterias-architecture:
+.. _cyclades-architecture:

 Architecture
 ------------

-Nodes in an asterias deployment belong in one of the following types.
+Nodes in an cyclades deployment belong in one of the following types.
 For every type, we list the services that execute on corresponding nodes.

 .. _DB_NODE: